 Really, everything about this is good – from the impact on taxes to the impact on homeowners’ bank accounts to the environmental impact.
 Homeowners get tax credits for installing solar systems, which means that reducing their carbon footprint becomes a profitable investment.
 And the upshot of all that is that on tax day you don’t have as much worry about what you’ll have to pay.

-No matter whether you are buying or selling in san bernardino, riverside counties, it pays, then, to understand how solar energy can impact your taxes.
+No matter whether you are buying or selling in San Bernardino, Riverside, and San Diego Counties, it pays, then, to understand how solar energy can impact your taxes.
 But you do need to be aware that this is a field constantly in flux.
 Your local real estate agent, though, can help you stay abreast of the latest developments and what they mean for your real estate goals.